nooesc/STT-whisper/README.md

 5. Release **F8** to process the command
 6. The assistant will transcribe your speech and execute matching commands
 7. Press **F1** to view command statistics and recent history
+8. Press **F2** to view smart command suggestions based on your usage patterns

 ## Creating Custom Voice Commands